vkonst/dynamic-ts-modules/README.md

 Result You will see in console when was running "npm run example:express" command

-#### 3. Examples of using DynamicLoader with config file example of service
+#### 3. Example of using DynamicLoader with config file and example of service

 ##### Loading service